Dreaming of a road trip abroad?

 Start In Your Country

-If you aren’t sure about how to handle your first trip, start in your own country so that you understand the logistics and find out if this is something for you or not.
+If you aren’t sure how to handle your first trip, start in your own country so that you understand the logistics and find out if this is something for you or not.

-If you travel in your own country, you can easily come back home if you aren’t happy or if anything goes wrong.
+If you travel in your own country, you can quickly come back home if you aren’t happy or if anything goes wrong.

 Where Not To Drive

-In such cases you might consider renting a scooter or motorbike rather than a car, but be aware of scams and make sure you are fully covered by insurance.
+In such cases, you might consider renting a scooter or motorbike rather than a car, but be aware of scams and ensure you are fully covered by insurance.